ngroberts/Discradisca_antillarum/README.md

 ### Manually curate in juicer to get diploid chromosome number:

-Haphic produces a file, juicebox.sh in 04.build, you can adde the appropriate headers and run this to get the files needed for juicer.
+Haphic produces a file, juicebox.sh in 04.build, you can add the appropriate headers and run this to get the files needed for juicer.

 The files we need for juicebox are: